-- 1. Attend all rehearsals and concerts and be in place ready to participate at the designated times.
-Do not accept outside activities during the semester which conflict with scheduled rehearsals and concerts. - 2.
+Attend all rehearsals and concerts and be in place ready to participate at the designated times.
+Do not accept outside activities during the semester which conflict with scheduled rehearsals and concerts.
 Come to rehearsals and performances adequately prepared.
-Inadequate preparation, as determined by the conductor, will result in a lowered grade. - 3.
-All students should review the School of Music Student Handbook found on the School of Music web page for information on procedures, policies, and protecting their health and safety.
+Inadequate preparation, as determined by the conductor, will result in a lowered grade.